luminus-framework/luminus/resources/public/md/clojurescript.md

-## Using ClojureScript in Your Project
+## Using ClojureScript

+ClojureScript is an excellent alternative to JavaScript for client side application logic.
+Some of the advantages of using ClojureSCript include:

+* use the same same language on both the client and the server
+* share common code between the two
+* cleaner and more consistent syntax
+* dependency management via Leiningen
+* immutable data structures

 ### Adding ClojureScript

 The easiest way to add ClojureScript support is by using the `+cljs` flag when making a new project.
 However, it's quite easy to add it to an existing project as well.
 This is done by adding the following sections to your `project.clj` file.

 ```clojure
 :plugins [...